cwcyau/group-information/README.md

 For further details, consult the [NDWRH Intranet](https://unioxfordnexus.sharepoint.com/sites/NDWR-NDWRHIntranet).

-## Research Expenses
+### Research Expenses

-The group generally has access to extensive financial resources and individual members may have access to exclusive
+The group generally has access to extensive financial resources and individual members may have access to exclusive funds for equipment and other research expenses.

-### Equipment Purchases

-###

 ## Research documentation